wevm/wagmi/.changeset/neat-cups-rhyme.md

 ---
-"@wagmi/core": minor
+"@wagmi/core": patch
 ---

-Added withTimeout for wallet_revokePermissions request during disconnect
+Added timeout to internal call of `'wallet_revokePermissions'` request during `injected#disconnect` as some wallets that do not support this method hang.